 We have methods set up for precise U-Pb ages for a number of uranium bearing accessory minerals such as zircon, monazite, baddeleyite, rutile, titanite and apatite among others.

-Routine methods or methods under development at the lab
+Routine methods at the lab

 - Zircon U-Pb: We routinely use reference zircon GJ1 and 91500 as primary and secondary standards.
 Depending on zircon grain size and internal textures, spot size is routinely set between 20 and 35 µm.